How to Sell Your Album on Consignment

 Selling your new release in your local record store is a great way to get some sales from among your local fans, but it isn't always clear how to sell your album on consignment.

 Before you step up to the record store counter, here is what you need to know about placing your new release in a record store or CD resale shop, and how to let people know they can buy your music there.

 The local branch of your friendly neighborhood big chain store isn't likely to be the best place to try to sell your music.
-Why?
 They almost certainly don't accept consignment product.
-Your time is valuable (and so is the time of the people working in the store), so before you start making calls in person, make some calls by phone or contact them online.
+Your time is valuable, so before you start making calls in person, make some calls by phone or contact them online.